TryItOnline/cixl/README.md

 ```

 ### Time
 Cixl provides a single concept to represent points in time and durations, with nanosecond precision.
-Internally; time is represented as an absolute, zero-based number of months and nanoseconds; no assumptions are made about epochs.
+Internally; time is represented as an absolute, zero-based number of months and nanoseconds.

 Times may be queried for absolute and relative field values;